-When I first started my Etsy shop I was always super confused about shipping, so I thought I’d talk a bit on my experience shipping specifically greeting cards and paper products (stickers, small prints, gift tags, etc) for beginners or anyone else who’s interested!
+When I first started my Etsy shop I was always confused about shipping, so I thought I’d talk a bit on my experience shipping greeting cards and flat, paper products (stickers, small prints, gift tags, misc stationery) for beginners or anyone else who’s interested!

 Here’s a quick recap of what I’ll be talking about: